 Daily Mail reports that both Kimberly Jones and her oldest daughter, Lakyn, are saying that anyone who has come forward as @KimberlyJones_38 via Instagram is actually not the Kimberly Jones involved in this case, and that anyone who has come forward looking for cash and claiming to be Kimberly Jones is not Keaton Jones' mom.

-There were also unconfirmed reports December 11 that Keaton Jones may have instigated the bullying by using inappropriate and racist language with some of his classmates, but again, these are unconfirmed.
+There were also unconfirmed reports from December 11 that Keaton Jones may have instigated the bullying by using inappropriate and racist language with some of his classmates, but again, these are unconfirmed.
 In the world of social media, however, "unconfirmed" doesn't mean too much; consumers of social media tend to see anything that potentially backs up whatever claims they are making as support for their beliefs.

 First of all, the crimes of the parent should never be those of the child.
 While I realize that it's really difficult to believe that a child would somehow be raised without being exposed, or at the very least aware of, a parent's racist ideologies, we still have to be careful to not look at a child and somehow tag that child with the same crimes their parents are believed to have committed.
-I know there are those who do that, but it's not right and it's not fair to that child or those children.
+I know there are those who do that, but it's not right, and it's not fair to those children.
 They did not choose their parents and should not somehow be held responsible or punished for whatever it is their parents have done.

 Secondly, what sources are we getting our information from?
-Do we know if they are legitimate sources with - in this case, at least - ties to the family that are willing to be identified?
+Do we know if they are legitimate sources with—in this case, at least—ties to the family that are willing to be identified?
 Are they official representatives that might have anything productive to say about whatever situation we are looking at?
 Even though the advent of social media allows us to grab onto anything as reported "proof" of someone's misdeeds, we still have to look at who we're grabbing information from and determine whether or not it's legit and relevant to what we're looking at.

-I don't want any of us to become more cynical than we already are, if that can happen, but the bottom line is we have to be cautious about what we see, and understand that what we see online is not necessarily the full truth.
-I am in no way saying that if Keaton said racist remarks to trigger the bullying, that he is somehow deserving of being bullied himself.
-If Keaton was a bully, that was terribly wrong, and then, if he was bullied in return, that is also terribly wrong, and all involved should be taken to task for their behaviors.
+I don't want any of us to become more cynical than we already are, if that can happen, but the bottom line is we have to be cautious about what we see and understand that what we see online is not necessarily the full truth.
+I am in no way saying that if Keaton said racist remarks to trigger the bullying that he is somehow deserving of being bullied himself.
+If Keaton was a bully, that was terribly wrong, and then, if he was bullied in return, that was also terribly wrong, and all involved should be taken to task for their behaviors.

-However, millions of us saw only one side - the heartbreaking video where a young boy with a scar wept openly about the horrors he's gone through as a bullied kid.
+However, millions of us saw only one side—the heartbreaking video where a young boy with a scar wept openly about the horrors he's gone through as a bullied kid.
 Perhaps, before we jump on further bandwagons, we need to wait a little and ensure that any story that plays out gives us a fuller picture.
 Perhaps then we wouldn't be questioning the truth in anything we might see.